-- 31. In order to facilitate the attainment of the economic development objectives of the ACP States, it is important to ensure that an integrated and sustainable development strategy is evolved within the context of private sector development strategies. - 32.
-To serve this purpose, the following areas shall be part of those strategies: - the creation of the basis of and framework for effective co-operation between the Community and the ACP States in the fields of manufacturing and processing, mineral resources development, energy resources development, transport and communications; - the promotion of conditions conducive to enterprise development, and local and external investment; - improvement of capacity utilisation and rehabilitation of existing industrial undertakings which are potentially viable in order to restore the productive capacities of ACP economies; - fostering the creation of and the participation in enterprises by ACP nationals, especially those of a micro, small and medium-size nature that produce and/or use local inputs; promotion of new and strengthening of existing enterprises; - support for the establishment of new industries to supply the local market in a cost-effective manner and ensure the growth of the non-traditional export sector in order to increase foreign exchange earnings, provide employment opportunities and an increase in real incomes; - promoting increasingly close relations in the industrial field between the Community and the ACP States, and in particular further encouraging the speedy establishment of ACP-EC industrial joint ventures; and - promoting business associations in ACP States as well as other institutions for industrial enterprise and business development.
+31. In order to facilitate the attainment of the economic development objectives of the ACP States, it is important to ensure that an integrated and sustainable development strategy is evolved within the context of private sector development strategies.

+32. To serve this purpose, the following areas shall be part of those strategies:

+- the creation of the basis of and framework for effective co-operation between the Community and the ACP States in the fields of manufacturing and processing, mineral resources development, energy resources development, transport and communications; - enhancement of competitiveness, increase in productivity, creation of more jobs, provision of technical assistance, the existence of an appropriate legal framework and a strategy for human resource development for industries;

+- the promotion of conditions conducive to enterprise development, and local and external investment; - improvement of capacity utilisation and rehabilitation of existing industrial undertakings which are potentially viable in order to restore the productive capacities of ACP economies; - fostering the creation of and the participation in enterprises by ACP nationals, especially those of a micro, small and medium-size nature that produce and/or use local inputs; promotion of new and strengthening of existing enterprises; - support for the establishment of new industries to supply the local market in a cost-effective manner and ensure the growth of the non-traditional export sector in order to increase foreign exchange earnings, provide employment opportunities and an increase in real incomes; - the advancement of ACP States' industrial capabilities in processing, marketing, distribution and transport of products, thereby increasing their share of value added; - promoting increasingly close relations in the industrial field between the Community and the ACP States, and in particular further encouraging the speedy establishment of ACP-EC industrial joint ventures; - support for indigenous research and development efforts in this area; - promoting business associations in ACP States as well as other institutions for industrial enterprise and business development; - emphasis and guidance on transfer and adaptation of technologies.